 Before Submitting Your Thesis or Dissertation

 You are responsible for knowing all of the critical dates and deadlines related to scheduling your defense and submitting your post-defense paper.
-Be sure to view the Critical Dates for Dissertations or Critical Dates for Master's Theses.
+Be sure to view the Graduate School calendar for critical dates.

 After your thesis or dissertation has been successfully defended, your committee must approve the document for submission to the Graduate School.
 Sometimes this happens immediately at your defense; other times your committee will request changes or last-minute revisions.